tjbergstrom/ML/Image Translation/readme.md

 This is based on CycleGan.
 There is a generator model that uses a ResNet neural network that takes an input image and generates the output.
 And there is discriminator model that uses a small CNN that predcts whether an image is an original or a generated fake.
-Over the course of training the generator learns to make better fakes and the discriminator gets better at detecting fakes.
+Over the course of training the generator learns to make better fakes by fooling the discriminator and the discriminator gets better at detecting fakes.

 For this implementation I was trying to convert portraits to anime.
 See the samples below.